octocloudlabs/supercharge-docs/docs/ray/lab-4.md

 ![Theme from Menus](screenshots/2022-11-07_23-16-19.png)

-By changing the color theme here, notice that it changes the workspace settings as well.
+By changing the color theme here, notice that it changes the active workspace settings and the workspace file as well.

 ---